wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 ---
 # CONFIGURATION
-layout: 2020-spring
+layout: 2020-summer
 rootpath: "../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Will Dickie" # the name of the artist or company
+artist: "Domestic" # the name of the artist or company
-show: "<br>&nbsp;White Sun" # the name of the show
+show: "<br>&nbsp;artists" # the name of the show
 artist_size: 1
-show_size: 1
+show_size: 3
-header_image: "header_dickie1.jpg"
+header_image:
-season: "Works Ahead — Will Dickie 22|5|2020, 9pm"
+season: "Domestic 1|7|2020, 8.30pm"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values